supaflyENJOY/DynamicsDocs/docs/Patients/Overview.md

         - There are 2 views.
 Both views display the following columns: Condition Code, Onset and Clinical Status.
             - Current Conditions - This view only displays the current conditions of a patient.
 Once the Historical As Of date is populated, the condition is no longer current.
 This view also excludes any condition where the Verification Status is entered in error.
             - All Conditions - This views displays all the conditions except where the Verification Status is entered in error.
     - Episode of Care - The right sub grid displays the episodes of care.
 It displays the Status, Period Start Date and Period End Date.
+Any Patient with an Active EOC cannot be deactivated.
 To read more about Episode of Care, [click here.](EpisodeOfCare.md)

 - The next tab is the Coverage & Auth tab.
 This tab displays 2 sub grids as well, but 1 on top of the next.
     - The Coverages sub grid is on top.
 This displays the coverage records from the insurance company.
 We must have a coverage record to schedule Encounters.
 The columns displayed here are: Name, Beneficiary (Patient), Policy Start Date, Policay End Date and Plan.
-To read more about Coverages, click here.
+To read more about Coverages, [click here.](Coverages.md)
     - The Authorizations sub grid displays the authorization receieved from insurance.
 The authorization includes the coverage record as well as other information needed before scheduling an Encounter.
 The columns displayed on the grid are: Plan (Coverage), Patient Name, Authorization Number, Period Start Date, Period End Date and Status Reason.
 To read more about Authorization, click here.
 - The next tab is called Care Team.
 This has 2 sub grids 1 which lists the Providers working with the Patient and the other with Care Team Assignments.
 These sub grids are side by side.
     - Care Team Participants - Practitioners who are working/have worked with this Patient.
 This sub grid displays in a card form so only the Practitioner name is displayed.
 To read more about the Care Team Participants, click here.